3 Reasons To Choose Positive Displacement Pumps

 A positive displacement pump moves a trapped liquid from the inlet to the discharge pipe.
 By creating flow, this produces pressure.
 Because they can transfer highly viscous fluids at high pressure and low flow rates, the efficiency of PD pumps are not compromised or affected by this pressure.

-They’re superior to centrifugal pumps because they can run at any point on their curve (handling difficult conditions where centrifugal pumps could fail).
-In addition, by operating at lower speeds than centrifugal pumps, positive displacement chemical pumps have less shear, allowing gentle operation for shear-sensitive fluids.
+They’re superior to centrifugal pumps because they can run at any point on their curve (handling difficult conditions where centrifugal water pumps could fail).
+In addition, by operating at lower speeds than centrifugal pumps, these pumps have less shear, allowing gentle operation for shear-sensitive fluids.

 Why choose positive displacement pumps?